Loudun possessions: Loudun Ursulines

-The Ursuline convent was opened in Loudun in 1626.
+The Ursuline convent had been opened in Loudun in 1626.
 In 1632 prioress Jeanne des Anges presided over seventeen nuns, whose average age was twenty-five.
 The first reports of alleged demonic possession began about five months after the outbreak of plague in 1632, as it was winding down.
-While physicians and wealthy property owners had left town, (the physicians because there was nothing they could do), others attempted to isolate themselves.
+While physicians (because there was nothing they could do) and wealthy property owners had left town, others attempted to isolate themselves.
 The convents had shut themselves behind walls, the nuns discontinued receiving parlor visitors.
 Grandier visited the sick and gave money to the poor.

 A young nun said that she had had a vision of her recently deceased confessor, Father Moussant.
 Soon other nuns reported similar visions.
 Canon Jean Mignon, the convent chaplain who was also a nephew of Trincant, decided that a series of exorcisms was in order.
-In the town, the people were saying it was an "imposture".
+In the town, the people were saying it was an "imposture."

 The nuns claimed the demon Asmodai was sent to commit evil and impudent acts with them.
 During questioning about the supposed evil spirit thought to be possessing them, the nuns gave several answers as to who caused its presence: a priest, Peter, and Zabulon.
 It was after almost a week, on October 11, that Grandier was named as the magician responsible, though none of them had ever met him.
 Next, people who were asserted to be physicians and apothecaries were brought in.
 Canon Mignon informed the local magistrates of what was happening at the convent.
 Grandier filed a petition stating that his reputation was under attack and that the nuns should be confined.
 The Archbishop of Bordeaux intervened and ordered the nuns sequestered, upon which the appearances of possession seemed to subside for a time.

-The nuns' increasingly extreme behavior: shouting, swearing, barking, etc. drew a considerable number of spectators.
+The nuns' increasingly extreme behavior - shouting, swearing, barking, etc. - drew a considerable number of spectators.
 Eventually, Cardinal Richelieu decided to intervene.
 Grandier had already offended Richelieu by his public opposition to the demolition of the town walls, and his reputation for illicit relations with parishioners did not improve his standing with the cardinal.
 In addition, Grandier had written a book attacking the discipline of clerical celibacy as well as a scathing satire of the cardinal.